 As soon as you change a setting that can be saved as a view, the Save view button appears.
 When you have applied all desired changes to your table, save your view.

-When saving a view, RowShare reminds you its configuration (what columns are filtered, sorted or hidden), and lets you choose a name for it.
+When saving a view, RowShare reminds you its configuration (what columns are filtered, sorted, hidden or grouped), and lets you choose a name for it.
 If you started from an existing view to create a new one, you can either replace the existing one (with or without renaming it) or create a new one.

 Anyone accessing a RowShare table can create a Personal View.
 Personal Views can only be accessed by their creator.

 Table owners can also create Shared Views.
 Shared Views can be accessed by anyone accessing the table.